ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

   * tstr => any
 }

-; All protected headers are mandatory, to protect against faulty implementations of COSE ; that may accidentally read a missing protected header from the unprotected headers.
 Protected_Header = {
   1 => int               ; algorithm identifier
   3 => tstr              ; payload type